 The AI Role (Without the Nonsense)

 AI doesn't create authentic ugc video.
 People do.
-But AI helps manage, curate, and optimize what people create.
+But AI helps manage, curate, and optimise what people create.
 That distinction matters.
 The innovations in UGC platforms focus on AI-powered moderation and analytics, not content generation.

 Where AI Actually Helps